This post may contain affiliate links. Please see my disclosure policy for details.

 After your visit, there are plenty of places that you can explore around the gorgeous countryside of White Horse Vale.

-If you time your visit right, you can visit the Tom Brown’s School Museum that explores the locations in Tom Hughes novel as well as a history of the town and area.
+If you time your visit right, you can visit the Tom Brown’s School Museum that explores the locations in Tom Hughes novel as well as the history of the town and area.
 It’s FREE to visit.

 Faringdon is also a lovely ancient market town that has a history dating back millions of years and was, at one point, under the sea!